robomq/Gozirra/README.md

 # Gozirra-robomq
 This is a fork of the Gozirra 0.4.1 project adding additional functionality and maintaining it actively for [STOMP](https://stomp.github.io/) specifications.

 Gozirra is a lightweight implementation of the Stomp version 1.0.
 The original Gozirra project can be found at <http://www.germane-software.com/software/Java/Gozirra/>.
-The author haven't updated it since the initial publish years ago and although Gozirra is one of most popular Java libraries for STOMP, there still could be a TODO list for it.
+The author haven't updated it since the initial publish many years ago and although Gozirra is one of most popular Java libraries for STOMP, there is still a TODO list on it.

 Therefore, [robomq.io](http://www.robomq.io/) decided to create this fork on GitHub and maintain it.
 [Robomq.io](http://www.robomq.io/) provides cloud hosted Message Queue as a Service platform bundled with management interface, dashboards, analytics and SDK.
 STOMP is just one of the message queue protocols we support on our rental broker.
 Welcome to visit our website at <http://www.robomq.io/> and full documentation at <http://robomq.readthedocs.org/>.